Not So Sci-Fi

-In order to trace this remarkable stage of evolution, Warrior Poets (the production company founded in 2004 by Academy Award-nominated filmmaker Morgan Spurlock) and Futurism Studios are creating a new film.
-The film will be executive produced by Morgan Spurlock, Jeremy Chilnick, and Taryn Southern.
+In order to trace this remarkable stage of evolution, Warrior Poets (the production company founded in 2004 by Academy Award-nominated filmmaker Morgan Spurlock) and Futurism Studios started creating a new film, which was to be executive produced by Morgan Spurlock, Jeremy Chilnick, and Taryn Southern.

-Currently called “The Untitled Human Intelligence Project,” the feature-length documentary will investigate the ways that human intelligence (HI) and artificial intelligence (AI) are evolving, focusing specifically on how future technology might allow us to augment our intelligence in ways previous generations never dreamed.
+Currently called "The Untitled Human Intelligence Project," the feature-length documentary (which is now exclusively being produced by Futurism Studios) will investigate the ways that human intelligence (HI) and artificial intelligence (AI) are evolving, focusing specifically on how future technology might allow us to augment our intelligence in ways previous generations never dreamed.

 “Imagine a future where you could eliminate depression without taking a pill, instantly learn a foreign language, or communicate with loved ones telepathically.
 While this may sound like a sci-fi novel, it may be our not-so-distant future,” says Spurlock, who is directing the film.
 Of course, such developments come with a host of ethical and theoretical questions that will need to be answered.